revati-palnitkar/revati-palnitkar.github.io/FilmFinder/README.md

 **For Local Setup**

 1. Create .env and add TMDB api key.
-2. Install Dependencies and run
+2. Install Dependencies and replace the key placeholder in .env file with TMDB API Key.
+3. Run npm start